RosettaCommons/demos/tutorials/scoring/README.md

 ----
 * While the scoring step is deterministic and should provide the same score for given score function and input structure, you may not get the same score if you run `score_jd2` on PDBs which have not been prepared well.
 For example, there might be missing sidechain atoms which Rosetta tries to model (non-deterministically), thus, producing different scores on different runs.
 * Do not compare scores produced by different score functions.
 They could mean very different things.
+* Structures should be [relaxed] into the same score function prior to comparison.